The Ultimate Self-Confidence Checklist!

 We need to explain the big picture behind the setting of the new target or targets.

-We need to build their self-confidence into believing that they have the power, skill, opportunity and practical knowledge it will take to make the target.
+We need to build their self-confidence into believing they have the power, skill, opportunity, and practical knowledge to make the target.

-What are the values behind the target that they can share and believe in and let them know why this particular strategy or goal was chosen rather than some alternative.
+What are the values behind the target they can share and believe in?
+Let them know why this particular strategy or goal was chosen rather than some alternative.

-Simply involving co-workers or associates in the process of arriving at new goals and targets and not just delivering them ready-made and unalterable, we make it easier for everyone to buy into those goals.
+By involving co-workers or associates in arriving at new goals and targets and not just delivering them ready-made and unalterable, we make it easier for everyone to buy into those goals.

-When their values have been consulted along with their sense of what they can accomplish you will not face a hard sell from ground zero.
+When their values and sense of what they can accomplish have been consulted, you will not face a hard sell from ground zero.

 Building The Self-Confidence Of Others Is All The While Building Your Very Own Self-Confidence.

-But if we excite our colleagues imagination in the right way we can stretch their conceptions of what they can do.
+But if we excite our colleague’s imagination correctly, we can stretch their conceptions of what they can do.

-We can help them satisfy the second condition for success, a strong self-confidence, thereby raising the objective probability or their attaining success in the new venture.
+We can help them satisfy the second condition for success, strong self-confidence, thereby raising the objective probability of their attaining success in the new venture.

 They can because they think they can.

-The power of belief is great and needs to be tapped more deliberately as well as more regularly in our efforts together, but first of course, we need to deal with our own personal problems with self-confidence.
+The power of belief is great and needs to be tapped more deliberately and regularly in our efforts together, but first, of course, we need to deal with our own personal problems with self-confidence.

 Logan Pearsall Smith

-As You Construct Your Personal Self-Confidence Checklist Consider The Following:
+As You Construct Your Self-Confidence Checklist, Consider The Following:

 Can you use the self-confidence checklist to identify what the source of the problem might have been?
 What was in doubt?
 Really try to think this through.

-You must always believe in yourself and maintain a strong, positive self-confidence.
+You must always believe in yourself and maintain a robust and positive self-confidence.

 Never Allow The Daily Trials We All Face From Time To Time To Derail You From Your Self-Confidence Checklist.